 Defending DUI and Driving Offenses

-Driving while under the influence of alcohol or drugs is a serious offense in the state of Washington.
+Driving while under the influence of alcohol or drugs is a serious offense.
 DUI consequences can include jail time, heavy financial penalties, and loss of driving privileges.

 If you have been charged with DUI, regardless of your blood or breath test results, you need to have your case evaluated by an experienced DUI defense attorney.